 Plastic Free Dental Care

 It isn’t only bamboo toothbrushes that help our plastic free bathroom ventures.
-Now, we can buy toothpaste, dental floss and mouthwash, all free from plastic packaging.
+Now, we can buy plastic free toothpaste, dental floss and mouthwash.

 Georganics are doing the most, but there are many new zero waste oral care brands emerging.

 From sticks of tooth soap in kraft paper, to glass jars of mouthwash tablets and dental floss made from silk.
 We can change our teeth brushing habits with a little bit of rethinking.

 Plastic Free Facial Skincare

 Ever since I was a (frizzy haired) ten year old and my nan showed me her pot of face cream I was hooked.
 That luxurious, silky pink cream melted over her face like butter.
 Kissing her cheeks was always a pillowy soft experience.

 Being the budding scientist I was, I made the connection.
 If I wanted pillowy soft cheeks, when I grew up, I had to use that cream too.

 That cream probably didn’t exist when I grew up.
 But plenty of others did.
 And they’re all encased in plastic.

 So, on a mission to find facial products in glass jars, I found PHB Ethical Beauty moisturisers.
 Sukin also produce moisturisers in glass jars.
 Unlike the metal lids on PHB products, Sukin lids are plastic.

 Coconut oil makes a great eye makeup remover, then you can wash away the rest with a bar of facial soap.